CLARIAH/scholarly-web-annotation-server/discussion/handling_resource_structure.md

 + *cons*:
 	+ *Interpretation*: the server cannot (easily) distinguish between targets that are *resources* and targets that are other *annotations*.
 	+ *Separation of concerns*: the server cannot reason about resource structure outside of annotations.
-	+ *Conciseness*: annotations contain more structural information than necessary for many contexts
+	+ *Conciseness*: annotations contain more structural information than necessary for many contexts.
 	+ *Redundancy*: high duplication of structural information, all annotations on resource X contain the same structural information.
 E.g. each annotation on the receiver of the letter duplicates the structural information that the receiver is part of the letter.
 	+ *Multiple parents*: annotations on the same resource made in a different contexts, e.g. a translation as part of the original and as part of a collection of translations, show different parentage.
 If an annotation is made on the translation of a letter in the context of its original, and is subsequently retrieved in the context of a collection of translations, it is confusing that the annotation shows a different parent.
 	+ *Model fitness*: annotations are used both as annotation and as carriers of structural information that the server has to parse to build a resource structure model.
 To allow for traversal from the requested resource to a sub-resource, the server needs to break down the hierarchy of structural information in each annotation target and store the relations between hierarchically related (sub-)resources.